-Accessible Website: The Basics
+Accessible Website: The Practical Checklist to Get Started

 Increasing need for accessibility

-ccording to the World Health Organization (WHO), approximately one billion people worldwide live with a disability.
+According to the World Health Organization (WHO), approximately one billion people worldwide live with a disability.
 In the European Union alone, this number amounts to 80 million people.
 In addition to physical, cognitive, and developmental disabilities, sensory impairments such as visual and hearing impairments are also included.
 In 2015, around 217 million people worldwide suffered from moderate to severe visual impairments, and this number is expected to more than double by 2050.
 The need for improved accessibility and better access for all people is already enormous and will continue to grow in the future.

+With the Accessibility Reinforcement Act (BFSG), Germany is implementing the European Accessibility Directive.
+From June 28, 2025, binding accessibility requirements will also apply to private companies for the first time.
+You can find out how the law relates to other regulations in our blog article.The BFSG will come into effect on June 28, 2025, but it is already worthwhile to invest in improving accessibility today.
+After all, accessibility benefits everyone—not just people with disabilities or functional limitations.
 As our society continues to age, the need for accessibility will only increase.
 Companies that offer accessible services will not only tap into larger markets and gain competitive advantages but also position themselves well for the future.
-They will soon have to compete with companies that are legally required to provide accessible services, many of which will bring innovative accessible solutions to the market.
+They will soon have to compete with companies that are legally required to provide accessible services, many of which will bring innovative accessible solutions to the market.In the following, we’d like to support you with practical tips and guidelines for implementing the WCAG to make your website more accessible for everyone.

 The four basic principles of accessibility